-Kacey is a sophomore and second year reporter.
+Kacey is a junior and third year reporter.
 She loves learning about her fellow students and writing about their stories.
-In addition to being a staff member for The Wolfpack, she is a UIL journalism competitor, the Cedar Park FFA Sentinel and has a show lamb named Olaf.
+In addition to being a staff member for The Wolfpack, she is a UIL journalism competitor, the Cedar Park FFA Vice President and has a show lamb named Winnie.
 If she’s not at the barn or practicing for her FFA contests, she’s probably doing homework.
 You can find her at every football game, either in the stands or on the sidelines taking pictures.
+Some of her favorite memories are from reading the Bible with her little sisters.
 She plans to attend college somewhere cold, but also doesn’t want to be too far away from her family.
 Her favorite animal is a bear and sometimes she wishes she could hibernate like one.

 Dressed for Success

 English Teacher Uses Colorful Dresses and Designs in Class

 English teacher Kim Vidrine uses a variety of ways to express herself – and that includes school outfits like dresses and skirts, which she said are her favorite things to wear.

 “I am kind of obsessed with clothes,” Vidrine said.
 “Probably to a fault, although I don’t know who it really hurts.
 I love clothes, especially dresses and skirts, and I try to wear [either one] every single day.
 Occasionally on Friday I’ll wear pants, and very occasionally I’ll wear jeans, but I love to wear dresses.”